syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 documentation: ug
 ---

-# Item Drag and Drop
+# Item Drag And Drop

-SfListView allows you to reordering items by dragging and dropping them in SfListView.
-It supports to displaying the customized view in a template while dragging the item.
+SfListView allows reordering by dragging and dropping items.
+It supports to display the customized view in a template while dragging the item.
 It can be enabled by setting the [SfListView.DragStartMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragStartMode.html) property to `OnHold`.
-The drag and drop options are listed below,
+The drag and drop options are listed as follows:

-* None: Disables the drag and drop.
-This is a default value.
+* None: Disables drag and drop.
+This is the default value.
-* OnHold: Allows you to perform the drag and drop by holding the item.
+* OnHold: Allows to perform drag and drop by holding the item.
-* OnDragIndicator: Allows you to perform the drag and drop by loading the [DragIndicatorView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragIndicatorView.html) within [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).
+* OnDragIndicator: Allows to perform drag and drop by loading the [DragIndicatorView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragIndicatorView.html) within [ItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemTemplate.html).

-N> [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) doesn't have support for drag and drop.
+N> [GridLayout](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GridLayout.html) does not support drag and drop.

-The drag and drop scenarios are below,
+The drag and drop scenarios are as follows:

-* Items can be reordered to any position with auto-scrolling.
+* Items can be reordered to any position by auto-scrolling.
-* Items can be reordered within the same group or into the other groups as well.
+* Items can be reordered in same group or in other groups.
 But no groups can be added to other groups.
-* Groups, Header and Footer are not able to reorder.
+* Groups, Header, and Footer are not able to reorder.

-The following code example shows how to enable drag and drop in SfListView.
+To enable drag and drop using 'OnHold', follow the code example:

 {% tabs %}
 {% highlight xaml %}